sagemath/trac_to_gh/Issue 7021.md

 # Issue 7021: [with patch; needs review] Update prereq from 0.3 to 0.4

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7021

 Original creator: drkirkby